DETAILED ACTION

 Kim does not explicitly show that at least one of the first write transistor (T2), the first compensation transistor (T4), and the first initialization transistor (T12) is an N-type transistor.
 However, Kim explicitly discloses that the transistors of the pixel circuit (110) can be implemented using any structure or type of thin film transistors (TFTs; see the first two paragraphs at the top of Page 23).
 In this regard, one of ordinary skill in the art would have readily recognized that there are, in fact, only two types of thin film transistors (TFTs) that are readily available for implementation in the pixel circuit (110) of Kim, namely the N-type transistor and the P-type transistor.
 Further, the usage of N-type TFTs, P-type TFTs, and mixed N-type and P-type TFTs in pixel circuits has been fully implemented in the art, and the technical aspects of substitution of an N-type TFT for a P-type TFT, and vice-versa, would have been well understood by one of ordinary skill in the art.

-Therefore, even though Kim schematically shows the transistors (T4, T2, T12) of the pulse width modulator (111) as P-type transistors, it would have been obvious to one of ordinary skill in the art, considering only the teachings of Kim, that at least one of the first write transistor (T2), the first compensation transistor (T4), and the first initialization transistor (T12) of the pulse width modulator (111) could be implemented as an N-type transistor through a simple substitution of known and widely available elements, namely the simple substitution of an N-type transistor for a P-type transistor.
+Therefore, even though Kim schematically shows the transistors (T4, T2, T12) of the pulse width modulator (111) as P-type transistors, it would have been obvious to one of ordinary skill in the art that at least one of the first write transistor (T2), the first compensation transistor (T4), and the first initialization transistor (T12) of the pulse width modulator (111) could be implemented as an N-type transistor through a simple substitution of known and widely available elements, namely the simple substitution of an N-type transistor for a P-type transistor.
 Again, only two types of thin film transistors (TFTs) are readily available for implementation in the pixel circuit (110).
 Further, the substitution of an N-type transistor for a P-type transistor would have been well-within the knowledge of one having ordinary skill in the art, and the results of the substitution would have been a predictable implementation of a known element in the art to provide a switching and/or current driving function, and would have been consistent with the suggestions of Kim (again, see the first two paragraphs at the top of Page 23).

 Claims 20-21 are rejected under 35 U.S.C.
 103 as being unpatentable over Kim in view of Hyun and further in view of Kim et al. (hereinafter “Kim2” US 2021 / 0210003).